Jimk72/Icarus-Mod-Manager-Beta/README.md

 * Enable Automatic Wood Collection On Harvest
 * Enable Map Can See World Bosses

-### Stacks Level 1 and 2: Increases the stacking amounts of Items
+### -Stacks Level 1 and 2: Increases the stacking amounts of Items

-### Slots 2X and 4X: Increases the number of slots in Player/Items Inventories
+### -Slots 2X and 4X: Increases the number of slots in Player/Items Inventories

-### Disable Temps: Removes the temperatures from game.
+### -Disable Temps: Removes the temperatures from game.

-### XP Boost
+### -XP Boost
 * Level 1: Boosts XP by %500
 * Level 2: Boosts XP by %1000